mohammadSous/mohammadSous/README.md

 # Hi, I'm Mohammad!

-## I'm an AI and Data Science student at ZUJ.
+## I'm an AI and Data Science student.

 ## What I know
 - Python